 - We find the visual appearance of a fire extinguisher good and mark satisfactory in our checklist although we fail to notice that the item was long overdue for service

-- We are convinced that the shipyard could never create faulty life boats on a new ship and we don’t think it’s essential to launch them with crew every 3 month as trials.
-We therefore fudge our Log books for lifeboat launches dates.
+- We are convinced that the shipyard could never create faulty lifeboats on a new ship and we don’t think it’s essential to launch them with the crew every 3 months as trials.
+We, therefore, fudge our Logbooks for lifeboat launches dates.

-- MOB lifebuoy are found in place as per checklist but we fail to notice that the lanyard of a MOB life buoy, though secured firmly to a strong point to avoid accidental fall into the water at sea, in a real emergency cannot be released instantly.
+- MOB lifebuoys are found in a place as per the checklist but we fail to notice that the lanyard of a MOB lifebuoy, though secured firmly to a strong point to avoid accidental fall into the water at sea, in a real emergency cannot be released instantly.

-- The Emergency fire pump worked satisfactorily in last month drill so the officer assumes it to be perfect on next occasion and marks satisfactory in his check list not realising that this action would cause dearly to the ship personnel in an actual fire on board.
+- The Emergency fire pump worked satisfactorily in last month drill so the officer assumes it to be perfect on the next occasion and marks satisfactory in his checklist not realising that this action would cause dearly to the ship personnel in an actual fire on board.

 The mother of all mishaps on board ships is assumption.
 When we assume things on ships, we really make a fool of ourselves.